Othello, Washington: Geography

 According to the United States Census Bureau, the city has a total area of 3.81 sqmi, all of it land.

 Climate

 According to the Köppen Climate Classification system, Othello has a semi-arid climate, abbreviated "BSk" on climate maps.

 Economy

 In addition to agricultural output, Othello has several food processing and cold storage companies, especially for potatoes.
+The local area processes approximately 1.5 e9lb of frozen potato products annually, comprising 15 percent of production in North America.
+More than 700 jobs in Othello are tied to potato processing, including at McCain Foods and J. R. Simplot facilities.
+The agricultural economy is threatened by an increasing shortage of water.

 Demographics

 Since the 1980s, Othello has become a destination for immigrants from Latin America who arrive as migrant workers or for seasonal farm jobs.